aurielfournier/CV/Auriel_Fournier_CV.md

 2022-2024 Colorado Parks and Wildlife, **PI**, Black Rail Ecology in Colorado 160k

-2020-2022 Florida Fish and Wildlife Conservation Commission, **PI**, True Metabolizable Energy of Southern Aquatic Waterfowl Foods 70k
+2020-2023 Florida Fish and Wildlife Conservation Commission, **PI**, True Metabolizable Energy of Southern Aquatic Waterfowl Foods 70k

-2019-2022 USFWS, **PI**, "True Metabolizable Energy of Targeted and Unfavorable Seed Species in Waterfowl Management" 59k
+2019-2022 USFWS, **PI**, True Metabolizable Energy of Targeted and Unfavorable Seed Species in Waterfowl Management 59k

 2020-2022 USFWS, **PI**, Energy value of common invasive plant species in managed wetlands on National Wildlife Refuges in the Southeast to waterfowl and potential dispersal of propagules through ingestion and gut passage 47k